 Schools may add additional lines as it is aligned to the Parent and Family Engagement Plan from the previous fiscal year – activities must match activities included on the Parent and Family Engagement Plan from the previous school year.
 If an activity wasn’t held, a 0 should be included for the “Number of Participants” column with an explanation why the event wasn’t held in the “Results” column.

-Summary of the evaluation information and parent feedback collected from the Developmental Meeting held during the previous year (not applicable to new Title I, Part A schools).
+Summary of the evaluation information and parent feedback collected from the Developmental Meeting held to support the development of this Parent and Family Engagement Plan.

-Parents felt that we needed to ensure a variety of different parent meetings to meet their needs.
+After reviewing parent feedback forms from Developmental Meeting, parents felt that we needed to ensure a variety of different parent meetings to meet their needs.
 Also, flexible dates and time schedules worked the best for parents who worked multiple jobs.
-The parents that met to make suggestions for different meetings during the upcoming year gave specific suggestions for meetings they felt would provide important information fore them and make the best use of their time.
+The parents that met to make suggestions for different meetings during the upcoming year gave specific suggestions for meetings they felt would provide important information for them and make the best use of their time.

 Using previous year financial and programmatic outcomes; district and school climate data; parent perception data; data from SAC meetings; parent attendance data; observational data; parent survey data; data from the Title I Developmental meeting; parent interviews and focus groups; teacher and administrator feedback; other forms of needs assessment data; and carry out a needs assessment process.
 Then, describe the barriers that hindered the participation and involvement of parents and family members during previous school years.